 The Residential Life team looks after every campus hall of residence at Warwick.
 Residential Staff are all either postgraduate students or University staff and are part of the University's overall support and welfare network.
 Residential staff members live in the halls, are there to maintain the overall welfare of residents in campus accommodation, to discuss any concerns that students may have, and to help with day-to-day issues in halls of residence.
 Resident staff is a good first point of contact for any issues students might face and are able to offer informed advice and a sympathetic ear.

-The current policy at the University of Warwick is to only accommodate on-campus assistance/guide dogs that have been specifically trained and registered with an organisation such as Guide Dogs or Assistance Dogs International.
+Requests for assistance animals are considered in accordance with current guidance and with a requirement for assistance animals to have been specifically trained and registered with a recognised organisation such as Assistance Dogs UK, Guide Dogs or Assistance Dogs International.
 The University reviews its procedures regularly to ensure they are in accordance with current legislation.
-Staff in Student Support and Warwick Accommodation can also assist prospective students in identifying potential off-campus accommodation alternatives if their needs cannot be met on campus.
+Staff in Wellbeing Support Services and Warwick Accommodation can also assist prospective students in identifying potential off-campus accommodation alternatives if their needs cannot be met on campus.